OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 11. Reinstall the library

 5. Known Issues

-*  There is a general lack of documentation within the code, any questions or comments should be referred to the appropriate author.
+*  There is a general lack of documentation within the code, any questions or comments should be referred to the openjaus.com discussion boards.

 *  There is no standalone API documentation, which describes all data structures, functions, or default behavior.